 Each rule identifies a specific dependency.
 The first one identifies the direct object relation between the relative pronoun "that" and the verb "see".
 The second rule identifies the personal pronoun "T" as being the subject of the verb.
 And the third rule links the nominal antecedent ("movie") with the verb of the relative clause ("see"), which is its right adjunct.
 As the noun is the main head of the Block, the other dependent constituents are removed.
 The removal of all dependents is only performed at the end of the Bloc.
+So, there is no kind of removal when processing the previous rules.

 The rule where the main head of the Block actually plays the role of head (so, it is not a context tag) must be the last one of the bloc.
 Otherwise, it would be difficult to identify the main head.
-In sum, when all the rules of a block are applied, all tags that were not always contextual or that are not the head in the last rule of the block are removed from the search space.